 Whether a child is here for a short-term or long-term stay, developing ways to cope with fear, anxiety and separation from family and friends are necessary tools to help navigate the inpatient experience.
-St. Louis Children’s makes sure that no family goes through the journey alone.
+St. Louis Children’s Hospital makes sure that no family goes through the journey alone.

 Families come to us from around the world because they want their child to participate in groundbreaking cancer trials, to meet with clinical teams at the forefront of pediatric organ transplantation, or to undergo a life-changing surgical procedure that was pioneered right here.